Fedstellar: A Platform for Decentralized Federated Learning: Fedstellar Platform

 \subsection{Fedstellar Frontend}

 This component is designed to be user-friendly and intuitive, serving as the user's primary point of interaction with Fedstellar.
 As illustrated in the upper level of \figurename~\ref{fig:implementation}, users can define federated scenarios according to their needs, monitor their progress, and track the physical locations of devices within the topology.
+Additionally, a REST API ensures smooth communication with the controller, offering customizable endpoints for these functionalities.